ziyexiaohei/cse15l-lab-reports/lab3.md

 ./government/Post_Rate_Comm
 ./plos
 ```
-This command will list all the directroy that has a size less than 10 MB, we specify the type we want is directory and the size we want is less than 10Mb,
+This command will list all the directroy that has a size equal to 0 byte, which is empty, but thats not true.
+From this example we can see that the `-size` does not work on directory, it cannot filtering directories by their size, it can only do that with files; Therefore, this expression is not useful.

+4.`